miyakz1192/ofsoftswitch/README.md

 ## Before building
 The switch makes use of the NetBee library to parse packets, so we need to install it first.
 Goto https://github.com/MeshSr/netbee-lite for more detailed instructions.
+We have provided pre-compiled library files in ofsoftswitch/lib.
+If you want to update them with new versions, just follow step 2, or you can skip it.

 1. Get ofsoftswtich sorce code